UjjawalSah/Pulmonary-Fibrosis-Severity-Prediction/README.md

 ### 2. Model Development

-- **Convolutional Neural Network (CNN)**: Utilizing CNN architecture to analyze CT scan images and extract meaningful features related to lung condition.
-- **Residual Networks (ResNet)**: Implementing ResNet to improve model performance and accuracy in severity prediction.
+- **Fully Connected Neural Network (FCNN)**: Utilizing a fully connected architecture to predict the severity of pulmonary fibrosis based on **FVC values**.
+The model processes the input FVC values through a series of linear transformations to produce the final output (severity score or predicted FVC decline).

+- **FVCTransformer**: Implementing a custom neural network model, the `FVCTransformer`, that takes in FVC input values and applies a two-layer transformation to predict the severity of lung function decline in patients with pulmonary fibrosis.
+This model leverages dense layers to extract meaningful patterns from the FVC data.

 ### 3. Evaluation and Validation

 - **Cross-Validation**: Assessing model performance through cross-validation techniques to ensure robustness and generalization.
 - **Performance Metrics**: Using metrics such as Confidence value to evaluate the model's accuracy in predicting FVC decline.

-## Results
+## 🏆 Results

-The CNN model demonstrated promising results with a confidence level of 250 or higher in predicting FVC decline, providing valuable insights into disease progression for early intervention and patient management.
+The **FVCTransformer** model demonstrated promising results in predicting the severity of pulmonary fibrosis, with a **confidence level** of **250 or higher** in forecasting FVC decline.
+This model provided valuable insights into disease progression, aiding clinicians in early intervention and improving patient management strategies.

+## 📂 GitHub Repository

+For more details, check out the GitHub repository: [Pulmonary Fibrosis Severity Prediction](https://github.com/UjjawalSah/Pulmonary-Fibrosis-Severity-Prediction)